Non-asymptotic Optimal Prediction Error for Growing-dimensional Partially Functional Linear Models: Introduction

-Many existing works considering the estimation and prediction problems of functional data are based on the framework of functional principal component analysis (FPCA), see \cite{yao2005functional,cai2006prediction,hall2007methodology}.
-However, the predictive power of FPCA-based methods is weakened when the functional principal components cannot form an effective basis for the slope function, which often occurs in practice and coincides with the similar phenomenon in principal component regressions, se \cite{jolliffe1982note}.
-An alternative method for the functional data is based on the framework of reproducing kernel Hilbert space (RKHS), which assumes the slope function is contained in an RKHS.
+Many existing works considering the estimation and prediction problems of functional data are based on the framework of functional principal component analysis (FPCA), see \cite{yao2005functional,cai2006prediction,hall2007methodology,zhou2022functional}.
+However, the predictive power of FPCA-based methods is weakened when the functional principal components cannot form an effective basis for the slope function, which often occurs in practice.
+A similar phenomenon also appears in principal component regressions, see \cite{jolliffe1982note}.
+An alternative method for the functional data is based on the reproducing kernel Hilbert spaces (RKHS) framework, which assumes the slope function is contained in an RKHS.
 It is shown in \cite{cai2012minimax} that the RKHS-based method performs better than the FPCA-based method when the slope function does not align well with the eigenfunctions of the covariance kernel.
-In fact, FPCA strongly relies on the leading principal scores with large eigenvalues correspondingly, and the eigenfunctions for representing the slope function inevitably loss some information for the response.
-From the view of machine learning theory, the FPCA is essentially a non-supervise method that often performs poorly in the data analysis, for examples, the analysis of Canadian weather data mentioned in \cite{cai2012minimax} and the Section 3 of \cite{cui2020partially}.
+In fact, FPCA strongly relies on the leading principal scores with large eigenvalues correspondingly, and the eigenfunctions for representing the slope function inevitably lose some information for the response.
+From the view of machine learning theory, the FPCA is essentially a non-supervised method that often performs poorly in data analysis.
+For example, the analysis of Canadian weather data mentioned in \cite{cai2012minimax} and the Section 3 of \cite{cui2020partially}.

 In this paper, we study the partially functional linear models (FPLM) containing both functional and multivariate parts in the predictor, which is originally considered in \cite{shin2009partial}.
 Let $\bm{X}=(X_{1},\cdots,X_{p})^{T}$ be the $p$-dimensional multivariate predictor, $Y(t)$ be the functional predictor, $\varepsilon$ be the random noise and $Z$ be the scalar response.
 In our work, we consider the PFLM taking the semi-parametric form